With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 Mar 1, 2023

-On a balmy day in early February, First Amendment attorney Jay Bender is a jovial figure in a fedora and trench coat as he greets reporters covering an extraordinary murder trial at the Colleton County courthouse in Walterboro, South Carolina.
+On a balmy day in early February, First Amendment attorney Jay Bender is a jovial figure in a fedora and trench coat as he greets reporters covering an extraordinary murder trial at the Colleton County Courthouse in Walterboro, South Carolina.

-Alex Murdaugh, a former partner at The Parker Law Group (formerly Peters Murdaugh Parker Eltzroth and Detrick) is on trial, accused of shooting his son Paul with a shotgun at close range and his wife Maggie with a powerful rifle.
-Both sustained multiple gunshot wounds which killed them instantly.
+Alex Murdaugh, a former partner at The Parker Law Group (formerly Peters Murdaugh Parker Eltzroth and Detrick) is on trial, accused of shooting his son, Paul, with a shotgun at close range and his wife, Maggie, with a powerful rifle.
+Both sustained multiple gunshot wounds, which killed them instantly.

-Bender is the South Carolina Press Association’s general counsel.
-He has been spending weeks serving as a liaison between the court and the media for a trial that has become so sensational, it has triggered the imaginations of millions of true crime fanatics across the globe.
+He has been spending weeks serving as a liaison between the court and the media for a trial that has become so sensational that it has triggered the imaginations of millions of true-crime fanatics across the globe.
 That coverage has expanded beyond the local news and spawned a media frenzy, wall-to-wall coverage, and dozens of podcasts and YouTube videos.

 In 1993, the South Carolina Supreme Court approved a set of rules concerning courtroom photography.
-They cover a variety of protocols for handling jury selection, juveniles in the courtroom, lighting, shutter noises, and even attire.
+They cover a variety of protocols for handling jury selection, juveniles in the courtroom, lighting, shutter noises and even attire.
 The judge presiding over any court proceeding must approve the use of cameras in advance.

 Bender credits the presiding superior court judge Clifton Newman for drafting rules favoring broad coverage of the Murdaugh trial.